-Though blessed to be enjoying my golden years, I well remember my childhood days of walking across the street for the 9am Sunday morning Sunday school service, staying for the Sunday 11 o'clock service, and walking back again for the 6pm Sunday evening Baptist Young People's Training.
-I was trained up to memorize and recite all 66 books of the authorized King James version of the holy scriptures; trained up to memorize and recite the 23rd Psalms, to know the 10 Commandments by heart, to kneel nightly to say the children's bedtime prayer.
+Though blessed to have long been enjoying my golden years, I well remember my childhood days of walking across the street for the 9am Sunday morning Sunday school service, staying for the Sunday 11 o'clock service, and walking back again for the 6pm Sunday evening Baptist Young People's Training.
+I was trained up to memorize and recite all 66 books of the authorized King James version of the holy scriptures; trained up to memorize and recite the 23rd Psalms; to know the 10 Commandments by heart; to kneel nightly to say the children's bedtime prayer.

-As was the lack of academic knowledge a disadvantage, far greater was the lack of spiritual knowledge.
-Though little is said about it, the worse of the black code restrictions during the era of slavery were the controlled worship services.
-In some camps there were Caucasian pastors who preached nothing but the passage of scripture instructing slaves to obey their master, and not to steal from their master.
+Though little is said about it, one of the most detriMENTAL evils of the black code restrictions during the era of chattel slavery were the forbidden or controlled worship services.
+In some camps there were Caucasian pastors who religiously preached without fail the passage of scripture instructing slaves to obey their master, and not to steal from their master.
 In camps where an African-American pastor was allowed to preach, there had to be a Caucasian pastor present.
 Though they lacked knowledge of the full gospel truth, their zeal for God sustained our ancestors.

 African-American history does not begin until 1619.
 Black His-Story begins with His Story is with the divine purpose of bringing a measure of absolute truth forth to set captives free.
 To this day, the real message of the African-American spiritual roots and contributions to the planet Earth as set forth in the gospel is missing our children, youth, and young adults (CYYA).